-Mein Kampf (Volume 1)
+Mein Kampf by Adolf Hitler (Volume 1)

 "Mein Kampf," authored by Adolf Hitler during his imprisonment in the early 1920s, serves as both a manifesto and a political autobiography.
 Written in Landsberg Prison following his failed coup known as the Beer Hall Putsch, the book outlines Hitler's ideology, including his fervent nationalism and anti-Semitic beliefs.
 It articulates his vision for Germany’s future, advocating for the unification of all German-speaking peoples and the establishment of a racially pure state.